ariebovenberg/whenever/README.rst

 --------

 - Fully typed classes with well-defined behavior
-- Eliminates the need for many runtime checks (is this UTC? timezoned? or naive?)
+- Enforce correctness without the need for runtime checks
 - Builds on the good parts of the standard library, while eliminating the bad parts
 - Based on familiar concepts from other languages.
 Doesn't reinvent the wheel.
 - Simple and obvious.
 No frills or surprises.